ofirsteinherz/realtime-voice-agent/README.md

 a=rtpmap:97 opus/48000/2
 ```

-After creation of the SDP, the frontend sends POST request to `/session` endpoint which in the backend.
+After creation of the SDP, the frontend sends POST request to `/session` endpoint in the backend.

 ```python
 @router.post("/session")